-You’ll only see the full Dashboard below if you’ve already run a bid test before.
-If you’ve never run a bid test, skip to Step 2 below.
+Note: You’ll only see the full dashboard below if you’ve already run a bid test before.
+If you’ve never run a bid test, skip ahead to Step 2.

-Welcome to the dashboard where you can see the uplift of your performance on your bid testing campaigns.
-The Madgicx dashboard has 3 sections.
+Welcome to the dashboard; where you can see the uplift of your performance on your bid testing campaigns.
+The Madgicx dashboard has three sections:

-Select the black arrows to view several different metrics.
-As per the example below we selected Revenue, ROAS and Website Purchases.
+- Select the black arrows to view several different metrics.
+In the example below, we selected Revenue, ROAS, and Website Purchases.

 Bidding Performance Overall: